chrisfwd/blackjack-simulator/README.md

 # blackjack-simulator

 See the effects of the decisions to make when playing blackjack

 ## logic based on blackjack logic tables

+Test different scenarios by changing the logic tables

-Convert a logic table to json and import it to change the logic
+Convert a logic table to json and require() it in  to change the logic

-Take a look at logicTable.js for an example
+Take a look at logicTable.js and https://wizardofodds.com/games/blackjack/strategy/4-decks/ for an example

 ## Runs on Node